Tinu-thampi13/Task-manager-app/README.md

 1. Launch the app
 2. Register a new account or log in with existing credentials
 3. Add tasks using the "+" button
-4. Edit tasks by tapping on them
+4. Edit, Delete tasks by tapping on them
-5. Delete tasks by swiping left or right
-6. Mark tasks as complete by tapping the checkbox
+5. Mark tasks as complete by tapping the checkbox
-7. Receive push notifications for task reminders
+6. Receive push notifications for task reminders

 ## Testing